zydeico/sunny/README.md

     * Going to continue with quantization.
 Still some hallucinations at 4bit... but will see what this model looks like when deployed.
 We should also note the sunscreen extraction was only perfomed on ~100 images, perhaps more are needed.
     * Good news, it seems like the cut LM part out -> quantize only LM -> reattach workflow kind of works (?), might be an avenue to explore further.
         * Need to move towards shipping something so time for quantization experiments may not just be open-ended.
+    * For now, focus on deploying `4-bit-gs32` (group size = 32) model and see how it goes in app.
+    * Next:
+        * Possibly try DWQ quantization, however, this may be a bit too long to do.
+        * Shorten the sunscreen extract output to be even shorter?
+Less tokens = less chance to error.

 * **13 Feb 2026** - Running into issues with quantization, it seems to make the model quite brittle when we do a naive quantization (e.g. "affine", this is the default in `mlx_vlm`).
 4-bit-gs32 (group size 32) doesn't work as well as 8-bit-gs32 but is a much smaller model.
 This lower size is required for effective on-device deployment.
 The build out of learned quantization methods doesn't seem as much for `mlx_vlm` as it is `mlx_lm`, see [`LEARNED_QUANTS.md`](https://github.com/ml-explore/mlx-lm/blob/main/mlx_lm/LEARNED_QUANTS.md) for more.
     * The model works well in float16 but starts to get into an infinite loop of generation when in 4-bit.
 This is fine balance between performance and size.